caleb221/cnc_electric_phin/README.md

 # Electric Phin (พิณ)
-This is the model for a full sized 3 string electric Phin, a 3 String Thai lute.
+This is the model for a full sized 3 string electric Phin, a 3 String Thai lute.<br>
-Making this instrument required both CNC and 3D printed parts, as well as some hand tools for cleaning things up.
+Making this instrument required both CNC and 3D printed parts, as well as some hand tools for cleaning things up.<br>

+I think you could probably make one using hand tools / a bandsaw / routing table if you wanted to as well!<br>

 # Model/CAD
   The model posted here had been created using freeCAD.